alexrudnick/dissertation/BURNDOWN.md

       * can you pass the context for the whole sentence?
   * SKIP consider: integrate chipa into Phrasal
   * MAYBESKIP: train surface and lemmatized LMs.
+  * DONE figure out what the simplest thing we can do is that demonstrates an integration story: SQUOIA and Moses!!